m0dusX/6_password_strength/README.md

 # Quickstart

-Place password_strength.py and blacklist.txt in same folder.
-Then run command line, go to folder in which you moved script and execute it.
+Place password_strength.py & blacklist.txt somewhere.
+Then run command line, go to folder in which you moved script and execute it with one parameter containing path to text file with bad passwords.

 Example of script launch on Linux, Python 3.5:

 ```#!bash

-$ python password_strength.py
+$ python password_strength.py [-h] <path_to_badlist>

 ```